Skip to main contentAccessibility Statement

 From Year 9 the Annual Review format will change to incorporate the 4 pathways:

-There are a number of options for the young person to consider for after the school year that they turn 16 (year 11).
+There are a number of options for the young person to consider for after the school year that they turn 16 (year 11) and when they turn 18 (year 13).
 Preparation and planning for after the young person is 16 should start well before they reach this age.

 A young person can legally leave school on the last Friday in June at the end of the school year in which they turn 16 (normally the end of year 11).